trs/npmum/README.md

 ### List

-List users and their truncated tokens.
+List users and their truncated tokens, along with the current selected user.

 ```
 $ npmum ls